 |New York Times (ProQuest Historical Newspapers)|

-NCCO is a multi-year global digitization and publishing program focused on primary source collections of the nineteenth century.
+A global digitisation and publishing program focused on primary source collections of the nineteenth century.
 Collections are sourced through partnerships with major world libraries as well as specialist libraries, and content includes monographs, newspapers, pamphlets, manuscripts, ephemera, maps, statistics, and more.
-The first four collections released are Asia and the West: Diplomacy and Cultural Exchange; British Politics and Society; British Theatre, Music, and Literature: High and Popular Culture; and European Literature, 1790-1840: The Corvey Collection.

 |Nineteenth-Century Serials Edition|

 An online edition of six nineteenth-century periodicals and newspapers: Monthly Repository (1806-1837); Unitarian Chronicle (1832-1833); Northern Star (1838-1852); Leader (1850-1860); English Woman’s Journal (1858-1864); Tomahawk (1867-1870); Publishers’ Circular (1880-1890).

 |Observer and The Guardian (ProQuest Historical Newspapers)|